trodemaster/packer-macOS-11/README.md

 ```

 ## Named builds
 This template has two named builds base and customize.
-The idea here is splitting the lenghthy process of macOS installation (baking the image) from the customization (frying the image).
-The base build does the os instal with the vmware-iso builder and customize takes the output VM from that and customizes it.
+The idea here is splitting the lengthy process of macOS installation (baking the image) from the customization (frying the image).
+The base build does the os install with the vmware-iso builder and customize takes the output VM from that and customizes it.
 Re-running the customization quickly gets allows for quicker testing of that phase.
-The full build does all the steps at once and if your not testing the customizations likely what you want to use.
+The full build does all the steps at once and if you're not testing the customizations likely what you want to use.

 ### Building the full image
 Builds the VM with all the options including Xcode